kingandmcgaw/handbook/README.md

 Easyart developer handbook (draft)
 ===========

-###Language style guides

 ####General principles:
 * Clarity over cleverness.
 Your code is only good if someone else undertands it.
 * Never work in isolation.
 Great benefit comes from oversharing and overcommunication.
 Accept the benefit of your teammates' feedback comes at the expense of some chatter/noise.
-[Increase bus factor](http://en.wikipedia.org/wiki/Bus_factor)
+[Increase bus factor](http://en.wikipedia.org/wiki/Bus_factor).

+###Language style guides

 ####Javascript
 * [Airbnb's style guide](https://github.com/airbnb/javascript) as a starting point.
 Perhaps with some exceptions: